larikraun/slackword/README.md

 # Slackword
+Imagine having a conversation with your team on slack and someone drops a big word.
+How do you stay calm?
+This solution helps you find the meaning to these words right inside the conversation without breaking the flow.
+It maximises slack's slash command.

-Dictionary in your slack....additionally, you can get random words.
+Here is a dictionary in your slack....additionally, you can get random words.

 ![Alt text](/screenshot.png?raw=true "screens")